Griefed/ServerPackCreator/README.md

 (macOS guide by [whitebear60](https://github.com/whitebear60))

-(They're the same, but there's two for redundancies' sake)

 ## Docker

 Creates a Container which runs [Griefed's](https://github.com/Griefed) [ServerPackCreator](https://github.com/Griefed/ServerPackCreator), with [lsiobase/alpine](https://hub.docker.com/r/lsiobase/alpine) as the base image.

 The [lsiobase/alpine](https://hub.docker.com/r/lsiobase/alpine) image is a custom base image built with [Alpine linux](https://alpinelinux.org/) and [S6 overlay](https://github.com/just-containers/s6-overlay).
 Using this image allows us to use the same user/group ids in the container as on the host, making file transfers much easier

 Tags | Description
 -----|------------